danielcodes/acm-terminal-workshop/challenges/challenges.md

     *Hint:* Remember `wc` counts lines, but no one said that they have to be lines of a file.
 1. **Store “Hello world” in a new file**

     *Hint:* `echo` might be pretty unoriginal, but she’s pretty true to her purpose, which is just repeating what others tell her to say.
 Yes, she’s an overgrown parrot, but it works for her, somehow.
-Just listen to her, you’ll know what I mean: run `echo ‘I am bigger than my problems’`
+Just listen to her, you’ll know what I mean: run `echo "I am bigger than my problems"`
 1. **Append “Goodbye world” to the file from the previous challenge**

     *Hint:* Give your cheatsheet a quick glance.
 You’ll find what you’re looking for in the “Pipe/Redirection” section.